AtromStarU/Trity/README.md

 # Trity
-Trity is an advanced pentesting framework dedicated to everything from cryptography to spoofing.
+Trity is an advanced pentesting framework dedicated to everything from vulnerability testing to cryptography.

 ## Installation & Usage